KA ʻAHAHUI HAWAIʻI ALOHA ʻĀINA HAWAIIAN PATRIOTIC LEAGUE

 • Contact

-On March 2, 1893, Ka Hui Hawaiʻi Aloha ʻĀina--Hawaiian Patriotic League--held a national convention in Honolulu with its Central Body officers and 42 delegates assembled from the 5 islands of Hawaiʻi, Maui, Molokaʻi, Oʻahu, and Kauaʻi.
+On March 2, 1893, Ka Hui Hawaiʻi Aloha ʻĀina--Hawaiian Patriotic League--held a national convention in Honolulu with members from the islands of Hawaiʻi, Maui, Molokaʻi, Oʻahu, and Kauaʻi, assembling the Central Body officers and 42 delegates.
 Two days later, on March 4, 1893, the founding bylaws (constitution) of Ka Hui Hawaiʻi Aloha ʻĀina were formally approved.

 Within 44 days after the unlawful seizure of the Hawaiian Kingdom government on January 17, 1893, the Blount Report documented the League as having 37 districts on 5 islands, along with its Central Body in Honolulu.
 Included in the report was a petition against annexation adopted by the League at its national convention held on March 2, 1893.
 As part of the report, the petition was instrumental in defeating the first attempt at ratification of a proposed annexation treaty in the U.S. Senate.